altsan/qe-text-editor/README.md

 QE Text Editor
 ==============

-  QE is a simple text editor modelled after IBM's OS/2 System Editor and Aaron Lawrence's AE.
+  QE is a simple text editor loosely modelled after IBM's E Editor and Aaron Lawrence's AE.
 It is written using Qt4 and is therefore reasonably cross-platform.

   The philosophy behind QE is to provide a simple tool for quickly